patrickhogg/electron-vite-tailwind-boilerplate/README.md

 ## License

-This project is intended as a boilerplate and does not specify a license by default.
+This project is intended as a demonstration and does not specify a license by default.
 Feel free to add your own license file (e.g., `LICENSE.md`).

-Test line for git tools.